bryanmax9/XHackathonApp/README.md

 - **BackEnd**: Serverless API architecture utilizing Flask to integrate Grok SDK, all deployed on Heroku for seamless scalability and performance.
 - **Grok SDK**: Powering the AI features, providing users with intelligent responses and analysis of Twitter data.

-## Deployed Serverless API for Grok Twitter X API
+## Deployed Serverless API for Grok Twitter X API (I have paused the functionality in Heroky for monetary reasons)

 - Joking about Facebook company 👀😂, the AI has no filters